ejrgilbert/whamm/docs/src/devs/verifying.md

 There are great resources online that teach about symbol tables if that is helpful for any readers.

 At a high-level, the `SymbolTable` stores **metadata** about source code **symbols**.
-For `.mm` scripts, symbols can be parts of the probe specification (e.g. provider, package, event, and mode), function names, and variables (local or global).
+For `.mm` scripts, symbols can be parts of the probe match rule (e.g. provider, package, event, and mode), function names, and variables (local or global).
 The `enum` named `Record` in the [`verifier/types.rs`] file defines these symbols and the metadata-of-interest for each of them.

 The **metadata**-of-interest tends to be _type information_ and _addressing_ that corresponds to the ID assigned to the symbol after it's been emitted into the Wasm program.